 If you want to know more about this solution, read my Garden Tower 2 review.

 Indoor gardens can be simple or complex, involved or low-maintenance (especially with the solutions I mentioned above).
 The indoor garden ideas I’ve selected here truly show how much variety is possible with an indoor garden.
 Express yourself!

 A Gorgeous Combo

-I love the way these plant pots leave no space empty!
+I love the way these potted plants leave no space empty!
 Beautiful lilies are combined with dashes of white and green and even trailing leaves down the side of the pot.

-Tall plant pots like this make a statement and bunching plants together means you’ll have fewer pots to water, which is always a plus in my book.
+I think that tall potted plants like these make a statement and bunching plants together means you’ll have fewer pots to water, which is always a plus in my book.

 Fresh, Green, And Simple

-This indoor planter shows what can be done with hardy, low-maintenance houseplants.
+This indoor gardening idea shows what can be done with hardy, low-maintenance houseplants.
 Go for something like a fern or a palm, as we see here.
-Give plenty of room for the leaves to grow for a fresh look and feel to your home.
+I suggest giving plenty of room for the leaves to grow for a fresh look and feel to your home.

 Herbs For The Kitchen

 You can fit lots of different herbs into one large planter.